JoshTrebilco/faber/CONTRIBUTING.md

 Violations may result in temporary or permanent ban from the project.

-## Questions?

-Feel free to open an issue or contact hello@faber.sh

 ## License

 By contributing, you agree that your contributions will be licensed under the MIT License.